ZhimaoLin/direct-approval-rate-and-release-deadline/README.md

 ## Step 4:
-This step will generate all plots and charts asked by the assignment into [`images` folder](https://github.com/cmput402-w19/assignment5-sca-sz/tree/master/images).
+This step will generate a boxplot and several line charts for each repository.
-* `<Repository name>_fingbugs.png` contains the box-plot of Fingbugs of that repository.
-* `<Repository name>_pmd.png` contains the box-plot of PMD of that repository.
-* `<Repository name>_line_chart.png` contains the line chart of the number of detected warnings/errors of that repository.

 ### Run
   ```python3 step4.py```